-c,console,nowindowed Open a console window for standard i/o (default) ---------------------- -- ----------

--w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
+- -c, --console, --nowindowed Open a console window for standard i/o (default).
+On Windows this option will have no effect if the first script is a '.pyw' file. - -w, --windowed, --noconsole Windows and Mac OS X: do not provide a console window for standard i/o.
 On Mac OS X this also triggers building an OS X .app bundle.
-This option is ignored in NIX systems.

--i <FILE.ico or FILE.exe,ID or FILE.icns>, --icon <FILE.ico or FILE.exe,ID or FILE.icns> version-file FILE add a version resource e from FILE to the exe ------------------- ------------------------ ------------------------
+On Windows this option will be set if the first script is a '.pyw' file.
+This option is ignored in NIX systems. - -i <FILE.ico or FILE.exe,ID or FILE.icns>, --icon <FILE.ico or FILE.exe,ID or FILE.icns>